 Archive - News Article

-Read the full story in Friday's edition of The Spirit
+Read the full in Monday's edition of The Spirit.

 Read the full story in Friday's edition of The Spirit.

 This photo, pulled from the pages of the Wednesday evening, December 2, 1908, edition of The Punxsutawney Spirit (via accesspa.org's online archive) shows "Miss Mary" Wilson, a much-beloved teacher who was one of many women playing a role in the history of Punxsutawney.

 For a full story on some of the women who have shaped Punxsutawney's history, see Thursday's print edition of The Spirit.